f1shl3gs/libvirt_exporter/README.md

 Collecting metrics from libvirtd

 ## Features
-- Pure Go implement
+- pure Go implement
-- it can be enabled
+- it can be `embeded` to another application
 - gzip enabled for http response

 ## Build